apache/cordova-docs/www/docs/en/dev/config_ref/images.md

 ## Android

 On Android, instead of using a single image for an icon, you can use two images (background and foreground) to create an **Adaptive Icon**.
+To use Adaptive Icons, you need to have installed at least version 9.0.0 of **Cordova** and version 8.0.0 of **Cordova-Android**.

 Attributes    | Description
 --------------|--------------------------------------------------------------------------------